google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 `SourceBuffer` has to be specific to the type of media file you're loading.

-In practice you can do this by calling `addSourceBuffer()` with the appropriate mime type and codecs.
-Notice that the mime type string contains a mime type and a codec.
-Version 1 of the MSE spec allows user agents to differ on whether to require both.
+In practice you can do this by calling `addSourceBuffer()` with the appropriate value.
+Notice that in the example below the mime type string contains a mime type and *two* codecs.
+This is a mime string for a video file, but it uses separate codecs for the video and audio portions of the file.

+Version 1 of the MSE spec allows user agents to differ on whether to require both a mime type and a codec.
 Some user agents don't require, but do allow just the mime type.
 Some user agents, Chrome for example, require a codec for mime types that don't self-describe their codecs.
 Rather than trying to sort all this out, it's better to just include both.

-Note: For simplicity, the example only shows one codec type, even though MSE only makes sense in practice for scenarios with multiple segments of video.
+Note: For simplicity, the example only shows one codec type, even though MSE only makes sense in practice for scenarios with multiple segments of video or audio.

 <pre class="prettyprint">
 var vidElement = document.querySelector('video');